JibeNotJive/happytruncator/README.md

 #### MongoDB

-defaults storage to /dev/null, as it is Web Scale
+Unnecessary, as it defaults storage to /dev/null, and auto-shards across all nodes in the cluster.
+MongoDB is Web Scale.

 #### RavenDB